dof-dss/nidirect-d8-test-install-profile/README.md

 ## Getting started

-This repository should be cloned as follows inside the /web directory of a working Drupal 8 NIDirect site:
+This repository should be cloned as follows inside the /web/profiles directory of a working Drupal 8 NIDirect site:

- git clone git@svegit01.thestables.net:dss/nidirect-d8-test-install-profile.git profiles
+ git clone git@svegit01.thestables.net:dss/nidirect-d8-test-install-profile.git custom

-(after doing this, you should have a 'web/profiles/test_profile' directory in your project)
+(after doing this, you should have a 'web/profiles/custom/test_profile' directory in your project)

 ## Updating the install profile